-that this procedure will become available to other rights holders as well.
-In addition, the local audiovisual industry, with U.S. rights holders, has established a pilot program to work with online advertisers and brand owners to ensure they do not inadvertently place ads or sell products on piracy websites in Vietnam.
+In 2018, MIC's Authority of Broadcasting and Electronic Information (ABEI) worked with a number of rights holders to help combat online piracy, resulting in sanctions against infringing websites.
+ABEI has also indicated a willingness to further engage with rights holders to develop procedures to combat online piracy.
+Such procedures may involve asking ISPs to disable access to infringing sites.
+More work needs to be done, however, to prove the effectiveness of these efforts.11 In addition, the local audiovisual industry, with U.S. rights holders, has established a pilot program to work with online advertisers and brand owners to ensure they do not inadvertently place ads or sell products on piracy websites in Vietnam.
 IIPA would welcome support of this initiative from the Government of Vietnam as well as from Vietnamese industry to begin to choke the advertising revenue streams of piracy sites.

-The absence of a more effective means of encouraging responsible practices, including taking enforcement actions against sites that knowingly distribute infringing music, or whose business practices are based on the distribution of infringing music and which therefore promote infringement (e.g. Chiasenhac), has left the online music market in disarray and dominated by piracy.
+The absence of a more effective means of encouraging responsible practices-including taking enforcement actions against sites that knowingly distribute infringing music, or those with business practices based on the distribution of infringing music and, therefore, promote infringement (e.g. Chiasenhac)-has continued to negatively impact the local music market and has contributed to Vietnam remaining a major source of trans-border online piracy.
 The situation for the motion picture industry is also difficult.
 While most ISPs do not openly place pirated films on their VOD services, much more needs to be done to address infringement on all the services they provide.
 For example, ISPs do not provide for the termination of services due to copyright infringement under the terms and conditions of the user agreements with websites they host; such a provision should be included in these agreements.

 With the rapid increase in the number of mobile phone subscribers in Vietnam, mobile network piracy has significantly increased in over the past several years.
 Rights holders now face two major challenges in the mobile space: 1) mobile device vendors loading illegal copyright content onto devices at the point of sale; and 2) the proliferation of "apps" designed to access infringing sites from mobile networks.
 For example, Socbay developed a mobile app called Socbay iMedia, which provides users with a variety of unauthorized entertainment content, including music files.
+Another problem is that some licensed music services have created mobile apps that do not sufficiently support geo-blocking, allowing their contents to be played in other territories that are not licensed.
+For example, Thegioinhac (owned by Mobifone) and Xmusic Station (owned by NCT) both lack effective geo-blocking mechanisms.